CHAPTER 12-01

 12-01-001-0004.10 VIOLATIONS AND ABATEMENT

-A. No structure or land within areas of special flood hazard shall be constructed, located, extended, converted or altered without full compliance with the requirements of this Ordinance and other applicable regulations.
+A. No structure or land within special flood hazard areas shall be constructed, located, extended, converted or altered without full compliance with the requirements of this chapter and other applicable regulations.

-C. If the Floodplain Administrator determines that a violation of this ordinance does not result in a life-safety issue, or does not create an immediate threat to surrounding properties, then the responsible party shall have 30 days following a Notice of Violation in order to remedy the violation, or develop a remediation plan acceptable to the Floodplain Administrator, before any penalties are assessed pursuant to Section 12-01-001-0004.11.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)
+C. If the Floodplain Administrator determines that a violation of this chapter does not result in a life-safety issue, or does not create an immediate threat to surrounding properties, then the responsible party shall have thirty (30) days following a notice of violation in order to remedy the violation, or develop a remediation plan acceptable to the Floodplain Administrator, before any penalties are assessed pursuant to Section 12-01-001-0004.11.

-D. It is unlawful for a person to engage in any development or to divert, retard or obstruct the flow of waters in a watercourse if it creates a hazard to life or property without securing the written authorization required by Arizona Revised Statute (ARS) section 48-3613.
-Where the watercourse is a delineated floodplain it is unlawful to engage in any development affecting the flow of waters without securing written authorization required by section ARS48-3613.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)
+D. It is unlawful for a person to engage in any development or to divert, retard or obstruct the flow of waters in a watercourse if it creates a hazard to life or property without securing the written authorization required by A.R.S.
+Section 48-3613.
+Where the watercourse is a delineated floodplain it is unlawful to engage in any development affecting the flow of waters without securing written authorization required by A.R.S.
+Section 48-3613.

-F. The Floodplain Administrator shall reserve the right to submit to the Administrator of the Federal Emergency Management Agency (FEMA) a declaration for denial of insurance, stating that a property is in violation of a specified federal, state or local law, regulation, or ordinance, pursuant to 44 CFR Ch.
-1, Part 73 – Implementation of Section 1316 of the National Flood Insurance Act of 1968.
+F. The Floodplain Administrator shall reserve the right to submit to the Administrator of the Federal Emergency Management Agency (FEMA) a declaration for denial of insurance, stating that a property is in violation of a specified Federal, State or local law, regulation, or ordinance, pursuant to 44 CFR Chapter 1, Part 73 – Implementation of Section 1316 of the National Flood Insurance Act of 1968.

 12-01-001-0004.11 PENALTIES